conmurphy/kubernetes-hands-on/README.md

 - Wait for the pod to be `running`

 - Once the pods are running, press `ctrl + c` to go back.

+- **Killercoda**: First update the message-board-all-in-one.yaml.
+Change the from `storageClassName: standard` to `storageClassName: local-path`

+- **Killercoda**: To make this pod accessible from outside the cluster, you need to port-forward.

+`kubectl port-forward -n message-board deployment/message-board 5000:5000 --address 0.0.0.0`

 > Note: Your `minikube tunnel` session should still be open for this.
 Start a new one if it is closed, or if it is not working within a few seconds.
 >